contao/docs/docs/manual/guides/filter.en.md

 ```
 {{% /expand %}}

-The only thing missing is the assignment of our categories via the Html5 data attribute.
+The only thing missing is the assignment of our categories via the HTML5 data attribute.
 In the content element of
-type »`Text`« this input option is missing.
+type »Text« this input option is missing.
 We can realize this by using customized Contao templates.

-When certain conventionally defined specifications are entered in the »`Expert settings CSS-ID/Class`« section, these
+When certain conventionally defined specifications are entered in the »Expert settings CSS-ID/Class« section, these
-are to be output as data-attributes via the template.
-When entering »`filtr-item DATA dog`« in the CSS class area, we
+are to be output as HTML5 data attributes via the template.
+When entering `filtr-item DATA dog` in the CSS class area, we
 want to achieve the following output:

 ```html